filiphric/filiphric.com-new/content/how-to-structure-a-big-project-in-cypress/index.md

   cy.get('#element').click()
 ```

+## Arrange, Act, Assert
+Rather than going with "Given-When-Then" approach, I like to go with Arrange-Act-Assert.
+They are very similar in their fundamentals, but I feel like the latter approach defines the testing goal more clearly.

+Usually, the "Arrange" part happens via API calls, or database setup and rarely via UI.
+More often than not, this step takes place in `before()` or `beforeEach()` hook.

+When it is hard to decide whether a part of test should be done via UI or API, the Arrange-Act-Assert pattern helps on deciding.
+Everything that is done via UI is part of "Act" step.
+Everything before that goes into "Arrange" part and is not done via UI.

+"Act" and "Assert" steps can happen multiple times during end-to-end test.

 ## Test annotation
-As mention at the beginning, readability is really important.
+As mentioned at the beginning, readability is really important.
 This helps navigation through tests simple.
 While it may seem like a small detail, it is actually really valuable when you need to debug a test.
 When writing an `it()` block, the name of the test should give you enough information about what is the test scenario.
 Some good and bad examples:

 ```js [❌ don’t do it like this]
 it('board is visible', () => {})